Information for general public

 What is EBiSC?

-EBiSC is a not-for-profit ‘stem cell bank’, which stores and shares a diverse collection of iPS cell lines, in a centralised facility, in order to make them easily available to researchers in Europe and around the world.
-EBiSC was initially founded through the collaborative undertaking of a large European consortium, funded jointly by the Innovative Medicines Initiative (IMI) of the European Union (EU), and members of the European Federation of Pharmaceutical Industries and Associations (EFPIA) and is now operated by facilities within EU and the United Kingdom.
+EBiSC is a not-for-profit ‘stem cell biobank’, which stores and shares a particular type of stem cell to make them easily available to researchers in Europe and around the world.
+EBiSC was initially founded through collaborations supported by European funding and included universities, small research organisations and large pharmaceutical companies.
+It is now operated by facilities within EU and the United Kingdom.

-EBiSC provides a significant biomaterial resource for researchers, who are increasingly looking to use iPS cell lines to help understand disease, to develop new drugs and to find new methods for creating therapies that might in future replace or treat damaged and diseased tissue.
+EBiSC provides an important resource for researchers, who want to use stem cells to help understand disease, to develop new drugs and to find new methods for creating therapies that might in future replace or treat damaged and diseased tissue.

-EBiSC supports diverse research projects, both current and prospective, which have the prospect of advancing biomedical research.
-Sharing iPSC tools and data has the potential to generate long term public health benefits and increase social well-being.
-EBiSC charges a reasonable fee to researchers who obtain iPS cells from the Bank to sustain operations of the bank, allowing new iPSC lines to be collected and new stocks of iPSC lines to be made for distribution.
+EBiSC supports lots of different research projects which are aiming to advance biomedical research.
+Sharing stem cells and data has the potential to generate long term public health benefits and increase social well-being.
+EBiSC charges a reasonable fee to researchers who obtain these stem cells from the Bank to sustain operations of the bank, allowing new stem cells to be collected and covering costs for re-stocking and performing quality checks on the cells.

 Individuals volunteer to donate tissue (e.g. a blood sample) to researchers, who then make iPS cells from it.
 Without EBiSC, the iPS cells likely remain with the laboratory who originally made it.
 With EBiSC, we can share these cells to many research laboratories worldwide, making iPSC research easier and more accessible and helping to accelerate research.